Quartz Valley Indian Community: Reservation

 The Quartz Valley Reservation was originally located near the current reservation but was terminated by the US government in the 1960s.
 The current reservation is 174 acre large, and the tribe is working to acquire additional lands.
+In 2026, the tribe was approved for a loan.

 Nearby communities are Greenview, Fort Jones, and Etna, California.

 Education

 For elementary education, part of the reservation is served by the Quartz Valley Elementary School District and the other portion by the Etna Union Elementary School District.
 For secondary education, the entire reservation is served by the Etna Union High School District.